 Thanksgiving Goes Brunch at Holiday Inn Hasbrouck Heights

-Enjoy Vermont roasted turkey and cedar planked salmon at Thanksgiving Brunch hosted by the Holiday Inn Hasbrouck Heights in the heart of the Meadowlands, New Jersey.
+Enjoy Vermont roasted turkey and cedar planked salmon at a Thanksgiving Brunch hosted by the Holiday Inn Hasbrouck Heights in the heart of the Meadowlands, New Jersey.

 Omelets, soups, and salads join a toast station and breakfast bread table for a different type of Thanksgiving meal where shallots and thyme are crusted across turkey legs and New York sirloin.